estnltk/pyvabamorf/README.md

 ==========

 PyVabamorf is a Python interface for the Vabamorf Estonian lemmatizer and morphological analyzer.
-Vabamorf is a open source version of _estmorf_ morphological analyzer by Filosoft, which can be obtained from here: https://github.com/Filosoft/vabamorf .
+Vabamorf is a open source morphological analyzer by Filosoft, which can be obtained from here: https://github.com/Filosoft/vabamorf .

 # License